-Everyone has somewhat of an idea where their strengths and talents lie, but the trick is finding the type of work that can utilize those assets.
+Everyone has some idea where their strengths and talents lie, but the trick is finding the type of work that can utilize those strengths.
 Here are a few ideas to help you find your way.

 Recommended Reading